nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

     \
     ![In the Command Prompt window, the previous command and its output display.
 At this time, we are unable to capture all of the information in the command prompt window.
 Future versions of this course should address this.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image30.png "Command Prompt window")

-8. Next, download a pre-built Jupyter Notebook that you will step through to understand the process used to summarize the text of claims documents.
+8. Next, download a pre-built Jupyter Notebook that you will step through to understand the process used to summarize the text of the claims documents.
 In the browser on your VM, navigate to the following (note that the URL is case sensitive).
-Note, if using IE you will need to modify the default security settings, which prevent files from being downloaded.\
+Note, if using IE, you will need to modify the default security settings, which prevent files from being downloaded.\
     \
     <http://bit.ly/2G4hAQz>